 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

 The Government of Rwanda has requested the assistance of Peace Corps in developing the capacity of local health centers and community-based health workers to plan, coordinate, deliver, monitor and evaluate services in the areas of maternal and child health.
 Specifically there is a focus on hygiene, nutrition, and prevention of childhood diseases including malaria, diarrhea, and acute respiratory infections (ARI).
 The primary goal of the Maternal and Child Health Project is to increase the number of mothers/caregivers adopting practices that improve maternal and child health across the first 1,000 days of life.
-This project supports the Government of Rwanda's efforts to achieve the Sustainable Development Goals 3 and 6 and reduce the number of children suffering from stunting and the resulting developmental disadvantages.
+This project supports the Government of Rwanda's efforts to achieve the UN’s Sustainable Development Goals 3 and 6 and to reduce the number of children suffering from stunting and the resulting developmental disadvantages.

 To accomplish this, Volunteers are assigned to community health centers (CHCs) in small Rwandan villages.
-Through the CHC, Volunteers work with their counterpart (head of the community health workers, nutritionist, and social worker), "titulaire" (supervisor), and community health workers on a broad range of public health initiatives including those aimed at improving maternal and child health outcomes.
+Through the CHC, Volunteers work with their Rwandan counterparts (head of the community health workers, nutritionist, and social worker), "titulaire" (supervisor), and community health workers on a broad range of public health initiatives including those aimed at improving maternal and child health outcomes.
 Volunteers work with expectant mothers, their children, and their families on a variety of interventions to ensure a healthy start to life for Rwandan children.